tula8891/food_nutrition/README.md

 This means that no one apart from the designated judges is permitted to access, clone, fork, or use the repository for any purpose.

+## Problem Statement

+According to the CDC, adult obesity rates have been steadily increasing, highlighting the urgent need for better nutritional management.
+NutriVision AI addresses this challenge by providing instant, accurate nutritional analysis of your meals.

 ## Overview

 NutriVision AI is an intelligent food nutrition analyzer that helps users track their nutritional intake through image analysis.
 The application uses AI to analyze food images and provide detailed nutritional information.